makehumancommunity/makehuman-pyside6/README.md

                         8 file access
                         16 enable numpy runtime error messages

-Hint: multisampling is not yet implemented, there are still prints which do not follow the verbose rules for debugging.
+Hint: there are still prints which do not follow the verbose rules for debugging.

 Since makehuman comes with nearly no assets to save space on github, assets must be added.